Rental Guides · Last updated 2 June 2026

 Beyond the contract, these are the things that make a real difference to day-to-day life in a shared flat:

 • WiFi speed and provider: Ask what speed the connection is and who the provider is.
-Movistar and Orange are the most common in La Linea.
+Movistar, Orange and Digi are among the common fibre providers operating in La Linea.
 A slow connection is a genuine daily frustration if you work from home at all.

 • How utility bills are split: Is it equal split, or based on usage?
-What happens if one person uses significantly more electricity or has a long shower habit?
+What happens if one person uses significantly more electricity or runs the heating constantly?

 • Guest policy: Are overnight guests allowed?
 How often?
 This is one of the most common sources of conflict in shared flats and worth clarifying upfront.

 • Noise and quiet hours: La Linea has a fairly lively social scene.
-Neighbouring housemates may have different schedules, especially if some work Gibraltar hours and others work locally.
+Housemates may have different schedules, especially if some work Gibraltar hours and others work locally.

 • Cleaning rota: Shared kitchens and bathrooms need managing.
 A simple rota avoids a lot of friction.

-• Parking: If you have a car, check whether there's parking included or if you need to factor in street parking costs nearby.
+• Parking: If you have a car, check whether there is parking included or if you need to factor in street parking costs nearby.

 The July 2026 Treaty and What It Means for Demand

-The Gibraltar treaty, which is set to make the La Linea to Gibraltar border a normal EU crossing from July 2026, may shift some of the demand dynamics for rooms in La Linea.
-If crossing the border becomes easier and faster, more Gibraltar workers may choose to live closer to the Rock rather than in La Linea.
-On the other hand, if the treaty brings more mobility and business activity to the whole area, demand for accommodation on both sides could increase.
+The Gibraltar treaty is set for provisional application from 15 July 2026, which would make the La Linea to Gibraltar border a standard EU crossing.
+If that happens, crossing may become faster and more straightforward for the roughly 15,000 workers who cross daily.
+Some Gibraltar workers may choose to live closer to the Rock if the crossing becomes less of a friction point.
+On the other hand, greater mobility and business activity across the whole area could push demand for accommodation on both sides upward.

 Frequently Asked Questions